-You do not have an Autodiscover Record in your DNS: If you do not have Autodiscover or it is not correctly pointing to our exchange servers, you will be receiving a separate communication with instructions.
-See What Is An Autodiscover Record And Why Do I Need It? for more information.
+You do not have an Autodiscover Record in your DNS: If you do not have Autodiscover or it is not correctly pointing to our Exchange Servers, you will be receiving a separate communication with instructions.
+Read the Knowledge Base article on What Is An Autodiscover Record And Why Do I Need It? for more information.

 You are using SEND AS email addresses that are different from a user’s FROM Address: Update your SMTP appliance’s configuration to use the same addresses for SMTP authentication and sending emails or grant the mailbox that is used for SMTP authentication SEND AS permissions to the mailbox which email address is used as the FROM address.